Terms and Conditions

 2.1 – Policies and Procedures Incorporated into Charter Member Agreement

 These Policies and Procedures, in their present form and as amended from time to time at the sole discretion of RNetwork, LLC (“RNetwork®” or the “Company”), are incorporated into, and form an integral part of, the RNetwork Charter Member Agreement.
-Throughout these Policies and Procedures, when the term “Agreement”is used, it collectively refers to the RNetwork Charter Member Application and Agreement, the Terms and Conditions, these Policies and Procedures and the RNetwork Compensation Plan.
-These documents are incorporated by reference into the RNetwork Charter Member Agreement.
+Throughout these Policies and Procedures, when the term “Agreement” is used, it collectively refers to the RNetwork Charter Member Application and the Terms and Conditions, these Policies and Procedures and the RNetwork Compensation Plan.
 It is the responsibility of each Charter Member to read, understand, adhere to and ensure that he or she is aware of and operating under the most current version of these Policies and Procedures.
 When enrolling a new Charter Member, it is the responsibility of the Enroller to provide the most current version of these Policies and Procedures and the RNetwork Compensation Plan to the applicant prior to his or her execution of the Charter Member Application and Agreement.

 2.2 – Purpose of Policies